keflavich/EPOS_notes/focus_summary.rst

  - Hacar: bundle identifier not automated, so can't test directly against simulations

-   - but, can look at simulated boxes by eye (Moeckel & Burkhert) -
+   - but, can look at simulated boxes by eye (Moeckel & Burkhert)
+   - Which techniques are affected by LOS confusion?
+   - Are there methods to extract true 3rd dimension details?

+Interpretation of Observations

+ -